HEnquist/camilladsp/README.md

   in order to avoid buffer underruns of a slowly increasing latency.
 This is currently only supported when using an Alsa playback device.
   Setting the rate can be done in two ways.
   * If the capture device is an Alsa Loopback device, the adjustment is done by tuning the virtual sample clock of the Loopback device.
 This avoids any need for resampling.
   * If resampling is enabled, the adjustment is done by tuning the resampling ratio.
-The `resampler_type` should then be one of the "Async" variants to minimize resampling artefacts.
+The `resampler_type` must then be one of the "Async" variants.

 * `target_level` (optional, defaults to the `chunksize` value)